MicrosoftDocs/mixed-reality/mrtk-docs/features/experimental/interactive-element.md

 ### Interactive Element Inspector

 During play mode, the Interactive Element inspector provides visual feedback that indicates whether or not the current state is active.
 If a state is active, it will be highlighted with a cyan color.
 If the state is not active, the color is not changed.
-The numbers next to the states in the inspector are the state value, if the state is active then the value is 1, if the state is not active the value is 0.
+The numbers next to the states in the inspector are the state values, if the state is active then the value is 1, if the state is not active the value is 0.

 ![InteractiveElementAddCoreState](../images/interactive-element/InEditor/Gifs/InspectorHighlightEditor.gif)

 ## Core States

-Interactive Element contains core states and supports the addition of custom states.
+Interactive Element contains core states and supports the addition of [custom states](#custom-states).
 A core state is one that already has the state setting logic defined in `BaseInteractiveElement`.
 The following is a list of the current input-driven core states:

 ### Current Core States